Malinda S. Smith: Education

-Smith completed early education at Yellow Elder Primary School and Queen's College in Nassau, The Bahamas, completing high school at age 15.
-In school she was a competitive field hockey and netball player.
-Smith began her political studies at the University of Idaho, where she also held a varsity field hockey scholarship.
-She holds a joint BA, magna cum laude, an MDA in comparative public administration, and an MA in political science from Western Michigan University.
-At WMU, Smith completed her studies on a varsity full-ride scholarship in field hockey, and a graduate scholarship.
-She also played for the Great Lakes field hockey team.

-She obtained a PhD in political science (International Relations and Political Philosophy) from the University of Alberta.
+Smith obtained a PhD in political science (International Relations and Political Philosophy) from the University of Alberta.
 She also played field hockey for the University of Alberta and the Province of Alberta.
-Before joining the Department of Political Science in the Faculty of Arts at the University of Alberta in 2004, she was a professor at Athabasca University in Athabasca, Alberta, where she spearheaded the development of the BA in political economy and the Bachelor of Professional Arts (BPA) in Governance, Law and Administration.
-She also served as academic coordinator for these programs and public administration.
+Before joining the Department of Political Science in the Faculty of Arts at the University of Alberta in 2004, she was a professor at Athabasca University in Athabasca, Alberta.

 In 2020 Smith moved from the University of Alberta to the University of Calgary, where she was appointed the inaugural Vice-Provost of Diversity, Equity, and Inclusion, and a professor of political science.
-In 2021 Smith was appointed Associate Vice President Research (EDI) at the University of Calgary.